Bed Bath & Beyond says it can no longer pay its debts

 But the company struggled to make the transition to online shopping and fend off larger chains such as Walmart (WMT) and Target (TGT).
 Many shoppers switched to those competitors as the novelty of Bed Bath & Beyond's coupons faded -- consumers can find plenty of cheaper alternatives on Amazon (AMZN) and other online sites.

-The company was also hit hard during the pandemic, closing stores temporarily during 2020 while rivals remained open.
+The company was also hit hard during the pandemic, closing stores temporarily in 2020 while rivals remained open.
 The company lost 17% of its sales in 2020 and 14% in 2021.

 Bed Bath & Beyond has rotated through several different executives and turnaround strategies in recent years, including former Target executive Mark Tritton, who left the company last year after less than three years as CEO.